Keyboard shortcuts

 Running Untrusted Rex Code (Production Checklist)

-This repo provides the mechanisms to safely run user-submitted Rex (gas metering, parsing limits, cancellation).
+This repo provides language-level parsing limits and a pure evaluator suitable for embedding.
 Your production server is responsible for enforcing hard resource limits (process isolation, wall-clock timeouts, memory limits).

 Recommended defaults for untrusted input: